international tax lawyer st paul

 Contact Sherayzen Law Office for Help With Voluntary Disclosure of Foreign Accounts and Foreign Income

-If you have any undisclosed foreign accounts and/or foreign income, contact Sherayzen Law Office now.
+If you have any undisclosed foreign accounts and/or foreign income, contact Sherayzen Law Office.
 Our experienced international tax firm will thoroughly review your case, advise you on the available voluntary disclosure options, prepare your voluntary disclosure documentation (including tax returns and offshore information returns such as Forms 5471, 8865, 926, 3520, FBARs and others), guide you throughout the voluntary disclosure process and vigorously represent your interests during your negotiations with the IRS.

 FBAR Criminal Prosecution and Smaller Banks: The Case of Wegelin